aggregat4/dendriform/README.md

 1. ~~Make loadTree promise based API in the tree store~~
 2. ~~Use the loadTree API to populate the initial tree on the ROOT node~~
 3. ~~Make navigation to node with hash parameter work~~
+4. Start implementing the store as a pouchdb store so we can do real test with hashchange and editing nodes

 # Software Design

 ## Flow
-On DOM loaded, trigger tree store fetch, when promise completes call maquette render function with data objects.
+On DOM loaded (or hash parameter change to different node), trigger tree store fetch, when promise completes call maquette render function with data objects.

 On other events that mutate the tree, send update action to tree store, when promise returns call render.